The Panda Band: Biography

 In February 2006 The Panda Band were awarded 'Best Indie Rock Act' and 'Best Drummer' at the 2006 Western Australian Music Industry Awards.
-The band commenced recording their debut album at Blackbird Studios In March 2006 Damian Crosbie was awarded the Australasian Performing Rights Society Professional Development Award for the Contemporary Music category for his song "Eyelashes", which was followed by a national tour of Australia as the main support act for The Grates.
+The band commenced recording their debut album at Blackbird Studios in March 2006 Damian Crosbie was awarded the Australasian Performing Rights Society Professional Development Award for the Contemporary Music category for his song "Eyelashes", which was followed by a national tour of Australia as the main support act for The Grates.
 They signed to Filter US Recordings in March 2006 to release their album in North America.

 Their first full-length album This Vital Chapter was independently released in Australia on 5 August 2006 and in the United States by Filter US Recordings and Fontana Distribution on 18 September 2006, with a special iTunes pre-release on 25 July.
-A national tour followed which saw band take New Rules For Boats around Australia with them.
+A national tour followed which saw band take New rules for boats around Australia with them.
 They were also joined at various points by Jump 2 Light Speed and Jeff Strong.
 Immediately following the album tour, they went on The Sleepy Jackson's Personality - One Was A Spider, One Was A Bird Australian tour.
 They followed this up in November with an east coast of Australia tour with The Exploders from Melbourne and Perth band The Dirty Secrets.
 The tour was called "Way of the Exploding Panda".

 The Panda Band performed at the "Escape to the Park" concert on 25 November at King's Park, Perth, Western Australia, alongside Josh Pyke, Tex Perkins, Sarah Blasko & Augie March.
-They also performed at the Southbound at Bussleton in January 2007.
+They also performed at the Southbound at Busselton in January 2007.

 In 2007 they performed a third time at the SXSW Music Festival in Austin, Texas.
 Following the festival they then undertook an eleven date USA tour covering Los Angeles, San Francisco, Austin, Chicago, & New York to promote the album release in North America.
 The Panda Band then toured nationally, supporting Gomez at some shows.

 The band's latest single, "The Fix", was released as a free download in April 2011, ahead of the release of their second studio album, Charisma Weapon.
 The album was scheduled to be released on 15 July on the band's own label, Bam*Boo.